 - Specialist skills or training our staff have

-All members of staff hold a minimum Level 3 qualification in Childcare.
-The preschool manager holds a BA Honours in Early Childhood Studies.
+The manager and deputy manager's all hold a minimum Level 3 qualification in Childcare.
 All Staff have Paediatric first aid, Food safety, Manual handling, Health & Safety and Safeguarding.

 - Support we offer regarding children's health and well-being

 Parent partnership is crucial as well as planning for specific activities.We provide healthy snacks and encourage the parents to provide a healthy lunch.
-We encourage the Children to grow in independence when with us in preparation for school.
-We offer a stay and play group for parents on a tuesday which offers lots of opportunity for questions and signposting for parents.
+We encourage and support all the Children to grow in independence, confidence and their health and well being, particularly throughout the past 18 months.

 - Ways we inform parents about how their child is being supported

-This is done by informal chats with the Child's keyworker and also being invited to regular termly learning journey meetings.
+This is done by informal chats with the Child's keyworker and also being invited to regular termly learning journey meetings (which unfortunately we have to put on hold during the pandemic) However should there be any concerns, parents are welcome to arrange a meeting with their child's key worker if they feel they need to.
+Communication also takes place through Tapestry our online learning journeys.
+Parents are free to add comments or ask questions.
 We ask the parents to contribute to the learning journeys with WOW moments and photos from home.

 - Our complaints policy